There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Pre Made & DIY Salads

-Remember, pre-made salads such as coleslaw, potato salad, pasta salad, and beetroot salads are also very forgiving picnic companions.
+Remember, pre-made salads such as Asian-style coleslaw, broccoli and roast potato salad, beetroot salads, or any pasta salad recipe idea are also very forgiving picnic companions.
 We have loads of great tips on make-ahead salads that travel well here.

-Just please, do yourself a favour and either make the salads yourself (these can all be prepared the night before) or splurge on a quality salad to go.
-Last-minute panic buying pre-made salads at a run of the mill supermarket or service station never did any picnic a service.
+Please do yourself a favor and either make the salads yourself (these can all be prepared the night before) or splurge on a quality salad to-go.
+Last-minute panic-buying pre-made salads at a run-of-the-mill supermarket or service station never did any picnic a service.

 Vegetable Platters